PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 returns all four raw mappings unchanged and replaces only the four unconsumed lowerer locals.
 No pass result or store entry changes; the store remains exactly 128 IDs and 128 owners.

+## Terminal layout/shape composite implementation

+`passes/terminal_layout_shape_orchestration.py` now owns the characterized four-stage tail before terminal static-shape reconciliation.
+It forwards the exact shared context model, LayoutState, and diagnostics to pre-ConCat cleanup; the same model to Shape-extract cleanup; the same complete context and unchanged layout-Transpose option to the prune-aware late layout summary;
+and the same model and LayoutState to Expand/Squeeze-to-Reshape cleanup.

+The lowerer replaces `_absolute_final_pre_concat_stats`, `_late_pre_layout_cluster_shape_extract_stats`, `_late_layout_cluster_stats`,
+and `_terminal_expand_squeeze_stats` with one `_terminal_layout_shape_results` tuple.
+The owner returns all four raw mapping objects unchanged and in source order.
+The lowerer-local compatibility wrappers remain available for earlier independent routes and callbacks.
+Only the now-unused direct summary import was removed.

+The terminal activation composite remains the exact predecessor.
+The `shape_reconciliation.terminal.expand_squeeze` phase record and `_advance_post_progress` remain in the lowerer immediately afterward; the new owner does not absorb, condition, or reinterpret either operation.
+Owner-aware pre-ConCat, Shape-extract, late-layout, Expand/Squeeze, architecture, and reconciliation tests preserve total production-route counts, specialized mutation contracts, exact state identity, option policy, raw-result identity, and both outer boundaries.

+Final sequential validation under core-only `uv` passed with 5 focused tests, 406 affected tests, 92 terminal-layout/efficiency tests, 55 core tests, 196 result-contract tests, 2 phase-store tests, and 11 TensorFlow import-blocking, default-direct, and `-cotof` tests.
+Ruff, bytecode compilation, and whitespace checks passed.
+No graph rewrite, guard, phase result, public API, artifact, dependency, or TensorFlow boundary changed; the store remains exactly 128 IDs and 128 owners.
+No real-model conversion was repeated for this straight-line ownership extraction.